cds-snc/notification-documentation/src/en/callbacks.md

 You must provide:

 - a URL where Notify will post the callback to
-- a bearer token which GC Notify will put in the authorisation header of the requests
+- a bearer token, for security, which GC Notify will put in the authorisation header of the requests

 To do this: